jehanraj/lacewing/README.md

 * Create a css folder to organize css files
 * Create streamlined front page design with selectable titles and automatic frames
 * If Gersande has a little bit of extra time, they volunteer to fix up a little bit of the CSS and organize it a little bit.
 (Riley says go ahead!
 I am curious about what you'll do!)
+* Create tagging system (or manually fill static pages) so that all articles by one author are visible somewhere